Matt249/slimepedia2/README.md

 # Slimepedia 2

-An online version of the Slimepedia present in Slime Rancher 2
+An online version of the Slimepedia from Slime Rancher 2

 **For now, the website is available at https://slimepedia.truitefario.fr/**